ashwch/ashwch.github.io/content/articles/the-monolith-that-made-ai-actually-useful.md

 **API Documentation as Code**: Bruno's file-based approach means API collections live with the code they test.
 They're discoverable, version-controlled, and immediately accessible to both humans and AI.
 The AI can read, understand, and even suggest API changes based on the actual implementation.

-## Why This Matters Now
+## Implementation Strategy

 AI tools are becoming primary development partners.
 But these tools are only as good as the context you give them.
 By structuring our codebase for maximum AI comprehension, we created an environment where both humans and AI work at their full potential.

 The results: 10x faster feature development, 90% fewer integration bugs, and architectural decisions that consider the full system impact.

-## Getting Started
+### Getting Started

 If you're working with multiple related repositories, you can implement this: